-- "Stimulation Level": Increase or decrease the stimulation level.
+"Stimulation Level": Increase or decrease the stimulation amplitude.
 This allows control of the stimulation level as the patient would with their patient Remote Control.
-Possible levels range from 1-7. - "Stimulation": Turn stimulation on or off.
-If stimulation is turned on, it will come on at the stimulation level shown below the "Stimulation" button. - "Hibernate": Put the device in "Hibernate Mode."
+Possible levels range from 1-7.

+"Hibernate": Puts the Neurostimulator in hibernation.

 Note: The CP, including this button, cannot be used to bring a device out of Hibernate Mode.
 For more information see the following manual section on Hibernate Mode.